nathankrishnan/nathankrishnan.github.io/_posts/2016-10-11-big-o-notation.md

 image2: https://static.pexels.com/photos/7067/notes-clean-hero-minimal.jpg
 ---

 To describe how long an algorithm takes to run we use something called Big O Notation.
-Since hardware and software runtime environments  can vary widely, Big O Notation provides with a uniform way of comparing efficiencies.
+Since hardware and software runtime environments  can vary widely, Big O Notation provides us with a uniform way of comparing efficiencies.
 For example, the code in your iOS app will definitely run faster on an iPhone 7 Plus than an iPhone 5.
 This does not provide a helpful benchmark because it's a given that performance will be better on a newer phone with better specs.
 In order to judge the performance of your algorithms we need to take a look how long they run:

 - Relative to size of the input